-Graduate students may not choose the pass/fail option over the letter-grade option in courses that are part of their Program of Study.
+Graduate students, unless approved by the associate dean, must earn a letter-grade for a course unless that course is only offered pass/fail or SP/UP.
 Courses that can only be taken Pass/Fail may be included as part of a student's Program of Study.
-A grade of Pass for a graduate student indicates performance of no less than a B, which indicates a numeric equivalent of 3.00.
+A grade of Pass for a graduate student indicates performance of no less than a C, which indicates a numeric equivalent of 2.00.
 Neither Pass nor Fail grades are used to compute the GPA.
+A course that is only offered SP/UP may not be assigned grades of Pass/Fail.